flaquito/ossu-cs/journal.md

 # Systematic Program Design

+## 03.07.2025

+Going through `cowabunga` now—the difference between following the videos and actually going to university is noticeable, it feels like there were some parts/context missing.
+I don't like the comments sometimes being inconsistent (`;; interp. object` vs `;; interp. (make-object)`), but that's not a big issue.

 ## 02.07.2025

 I worked on the student problem, but wasn't very precise with it.
 Some points to pay attention to: